beanbeanjuice/cafeBot/README.md

 * `twitch-notifications` - Set or remove the twitch notifications channel.
 If enabled, you will receive notifications for specified channels that you have added.
 * `venting-channel` - Set or remove the venting channel.
 If enabled, this will allow users to anonymously vent.
 * `welcome-channel` - Set or remove the welcome channel.
 If enabled, it will welcome users with a cute message when they join the server.
+* `goodbye-channel` - Set or remove the goodbye channel.
+If enabled, it will say goodbye to users with a cute message when they leave the server.
 ##### 10. **EXPERIMENTAL**
 * `Nothing here yet!`